awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 **Note**
 Support for Amazon FSx for Lustre on `alinux2`, `ubuntu1604`, and `ubuntu1804` was added in AWS ParallelCluster 2\.6\.0\.
 Support for Amazon FSx for Lustre on `centos7` was added in AWS ParallelCluster 2\.4\.0\.

 If using an existing file system, it must be associated to a security group that allows inbound TCP traffic to port `988`\.
 Setting the source to `0.0.0.0/0` on a security group rule provides client access from all IP ranges within your VPC security group for the protocol and port range for that rule\.
 To further limit access to your file systems we recommend using more restrictive sources for your security group rules, for example more specific CIDR ranges, IP addresses, or security group IDs\.
-This is done automatically when not using `[`vpc_security_group_id`](vpc-section.md#vpc-security-group-id)`\.
+This is done automatically when not using ``\.

-To use an existing Amazon FSx file system, specify `[`fsx_fs_id`](#fsx-fs-id)`\.
+To use an existing Amazon FSx file system, specify ``\.

 The format is `[fsx <fsxname>]`\.